Distances

 - Canary Wharf Pier 173.1

-Once again you have the choice of left or right bank for the stretch downstream from Tower Bridge.
-This time we recommend the left bank for the quaint streets of Wapping, former home of the newspapers, and then Canary Wharf.
-Just 30 years ago this was a wasteland.
+Occupying the left bank, just 30 years ago this was a wasteland.
 It's transformation as a financial centre is remarkable.
-Your rucksac might feel a little out of place amongst the briefcases.
+Your rucksack might feel a little out of place amongst the briefcases.

 - Greenwich 175.4